HBN Service Release Notes

 3233088

-Description: Since checksum calculation is offloaded to the hardware (not done by the kernel), it is expected to see an incorrect checksum in the tcpdump for locally generated, outgoing packets.
-BGP keepalives and updates are some of the packets that show such incorrect checksum in tcpdump.
+Description: Since checksum calculation is offloaded to the hardware (and not by the kernel), you might see an incorrect checksum in the tcpdump for locally generated, outgoing packets.
+BGP keepalives and updates are examples of the packets that display incorrect checksums in tcpdump.

 Workaround: N/A